Best Authentic Ski Towns

 Telluride is Scout’s pick for one of the best ski towns in North America.
 It has great shopping, fine dining and a happening nightlife all in one of the most picture-perfect settings.
 Rocky mountaintops form the backdrop to a historic main street lined with quaint buildings from an era gone by.
 And it’s one of the easiest resorts to get around- everything is within walking distance meaning there’s no need for a car and rarely a bus.
 Even if you’re staying in the mountain village there’s a free town gondola that runs until 2am each day.

 You can't get more authentic mountain town than Jackson Hole.
 From the moment you step off the plane you are in awe of the stunning beauty of the Grand Tetons, making you truly feel like you're in the wilderness of Wyoming.
-Or it could be the cowboy-hatted shuttle driver that is first to greet you that makes you feel like you're really off-the-beaten-path.
-If you were wanting to further experience a true ski mountain town, pull up a seat (or saddle!) at the Million Dollar Cowboy Bar and rub shoulders with the friendly locals.
+In the town of Jackson you'll find plenty of awesome shops, bars and restaurants and you can even pop on some skates and have a whirl on the ice in the town square.
+If you were wanting to further experience a true ski mountain town, pull up a seat (or saddle!) at the Million Dollar Cowboy Bar, hit up the dancefloor for some boot scootin' moves and rub shoulders with the friendly locals.
 Yee-Haw!!

 Aspen was made famous by the rich and famous, but is home to some of the friendliest, most down-to-earth ski town locals.
 This town has it all; historic buildings, galleries, boutiques, designers, jewelers, 5-star restaurants and cocktail bars.
 When the sun goes down and the fairylights come on, the town transforms into a magical winter wonderland.
 Don your fur and jump on a horse-drawn carriage for your ride to dinner if you must, but walking the streets at night is equally as fun (and easy).